Claire Vaye Watkins: Gold Fame Citrus

 Gold Fame Citrus, published in 2015 by Riverhead, is a surrealistic novel inspired by the Californian drought and by the lives of outcasts in the desert.
 It is Watkins' second book and first novel.
 The work received positive reviews.
 Slate called her debut novel, "enthralling," and The Guardian praised Watkins' ability to render landscape as extraordinary.
-In the New York Times Sunday Book Review, reviewer Emily St. John Mandel wrote that "[a] great pleasure of the book is Watkins’s fearlessness."
+In the New York Times Sunday Book Review, reviewer Emily St. John Mandel wrote that "[a] great pleasure of the book is Watkins's fearlessness."
 The book received a starred review from Publishers Weekly which said it was "packed with persuasive detail, luminous writing, and a grasp of the history (popular, political, natural, and imagined) needed to tell a story that is original yet familiar, strange yet all too believable."
 A finalist for the Frank O'Connor International Short Story Award and the PEN/Robert W. Bingham Prize, Watkins was also selected as one of the National Book Foundation's "5 Under 35."

-“On Pandering”
+"On Pandering"

-Watkins savagely questioned her own motives of publishing Battleborn in the 2016 Winter Issue of Tin House in her essay, "On Pandering," asserting that the book had unconsciously been written for the white male literary establishment aka the "white supremacist patriarchy" whose values she had internalized, and that only motherhood had delivered her from its burdensome claims.
+Watkins critically questioned her own motives of publishing Battleborn in the 2016 Winter Issue of Tin House in her essay, "On Pandering," asserting that the book had unconsciously been written for the white male literary establishment aka the white supremacist patriarchy whose values she had internalized, and that only motherhood had delivered her from its burdensome claims.
 "The whole book's a pander."
-The essay, further claiming that "misogyny is the water we swim in," appeared to critical reception and, according to the New Yorker, was "discussed heatedly for weeks, even months, thereafter."
-Salon's Mary Elizabeth Williams called it a "must-read essay" and Jia Tolentino of Jezebel.com called it "fiery" and "unusually honest," suggesting "it will be talked about for quite some time."
+The essay, which observed that "misogyny is the water we swim in," appeared to critical reception and, according to the New Yorker, was "discussed heatedly for weeks, even months, thereafter."
+Salon's Mary Elizabeth Williams called it a "must-read essay" and Jia Tolentino of Jezebel.com called it "unusually honest," suggesting "it will be talked about for quite some time."
 Originally, "On Pandering" was given as a lecture during the 2015 Tin House Summer Writers' Workshop.

 I Love You but I've Chosen Darkness

 Watkins' second novel, I Love You but I've Chosen Darkness, was published in 2021 by Riverhead.
-The novel, considered a work of autofiction, was summarized in The Los Angeles Review of Books as being "...about a young mother refusing to conform to societal expectations, abandoning those who love her in search of herself."
-The novel is described as “fiercely committed to destroying the idea that personal mythology can be only true or false.”
-I Love You but I've Chosen Darkness was a 2022 finalist for the Los Angeles Times' Book Prize, and the review aggregator, Bookmarks, reported majority rave reviews of the book based on 19 reviews.
-In their review of the work, the Los Angeles Times describes Watkins as “the most riveting voice of the unsalvageable West.”
+The novel, considered a work of autofiction, was summarized in the Los Angeles Review of Books as being "...about a young mother refusing to conform to societal expectations, abandoning those who love her in search of herself."
+The novel is described as "fiercely committed to destroying the idea that personal mythology can be only true or false."

+I Love You but I've Chosen Darkness was a 2021 finalist for the Los Angeles Times Book Prize.
+In their review of the work, the Los Angeles Times describes Watkins as "the most riveting voice of the unsalvageable West."